SAP/spartacus-docs/_pages/dev/components/shared-components/media-component.md

 }
 ```

-- `pictureElementFormats`: Allows you to define media queries for each format.
-The order of formats is crucial as the browser processes <source> elements in the order specified.
-- `pictureFormatsOrder`: Specifies the order of <source> elements inside the <picture> tag.
+The `pictureElementFormats` property allows you to define media queries for each format.
+You must specify the order of the formats because the browser processes <source> elements in the order specified.
+The `pictureFormatsOrder` property specifies the order of <source> elements inside the <picture> tag.
+The following is an example:

-### Configuration Example:

-- The following configuration:

 ```ts
 media: {